 As a freelancer, staying on top of your accounting may not be your top priority, but it is a responsible part of doing business.
 Let an accountant handle it, or make sure you’re on top of all your transactions to keep up with the mandatory taxes.
 As long as you stay organized and know how to make your resources work for you, you’ll get things going in no time.

-Freelance blogger and local yoga teacher Ruth Jameson wants both amateur and veteran copywriters to know that it’s possible to take charge of their financial future.
+Freelance blogger and local yoga teacher Reese Jones wants both amateur and veteran copywriters to know that it’s possible to take charge of their financial future.
 When she’s not scouring the news for the latest financial apps and software, she spends her free time tending to their backyard herb garden with her husband Tom, or running the trails with their golden labrador Ashley.